66 / 100

 Is Berkeley County growing or shrinking?

-Are people moving to Berkeley County?
+Are many people relocating to Berkeley County?

 [10] Similar Counties by Size & Score